 ABOUT THE CONFERENCE

-The 10th Australasian Masonry Conference is being hosted by The University of Newcastle and Think Brick Australia and is being held at the ParkRoyal Hotel, Darling Harbour, Sydney, from 11-14 February, 2018.
+The 10th Australasian Masonry Conference is being hosted by The University of Newcastle, Think Brick Australia and CMAA and is being held at the PARKROYAL Hotel, Darling Harbour, Sydney, from 11-14 February, 2018.

 The AMC series began in 1991, first hosted by The University of Newcastle and, over the past 27 years, has grown into the leading forum in the Australasian region for the exchange of ideas between representatives across the masonry industry.
 In this 10th Edition, we hope to address many of the challenges associated with managing the large population of existing masonry buildings, including many wonderful examples contributing to our built cultural heritage.
 In addition, we will share the innovations and discuss the challenges surrounding the use and reuse of masonry products in new construction.
 The scope will include applications using all masonry products, including bricks, blocks and pavers.